I was stuck and had been for a while. So, I went deeper in myself to find the answer.

 A near-fatal experience doesn’t deserve a medal, nor should it be pinned to your chest in place of your broken heart.

-But they do not hear and continue to share what is now the soundtrack of their life – a cacophony of a shattering heart that served as force field keeping all others at a distance.
+But they do not hear and continue to share what is now the soundtrack of their lives—a cacophony of a shattering heart that served as a force field, keeping all others at a distance.

 And I was becoming one of those people.

 Ignoring all the distractions, we continued to walk down the road.
-I turned to him and said, “I love ya, kid,” and we continued our walk in the sunshine.
+I turned to my friend and said, “I love ya, kid,” and we continued our walk in the sunshine.

 Epiphany